 - The extra_params command-line argument for this application consists of an integer m, which defines how many messages each process should broadcast. - The application-dependent data at the end of the membership file for this application consists of n lines.
 Each line i corresponds to process i, and such a line indicates the identities of other processes which can affect process i.
 See the example below. - The FIFO property still needs to be maintained by localized causal broadcast.
-That is, messages broadcast by the same process must not be delivered in a different order then they were broadcast. - UPDATE: Contrary to the statement in the previous version of this document, the output format for localized causal broadcast remains the same as before, i.e., adhering to the description in Section 2.3.
+That is, messages broadcast by the same process must not be delivered in a different order then they were broadcast. - The output format for localized causal broadcast remains the same as before, i.e., adhering to the description in Section 2.3.